fkrzski/Linux-server-configuration/README.md

 sudo apt update

 # Install PHP
-sudo apt install php8.1 # You can replace with any other version of PHP
+sudo apt install php8.1 # You can replace with any other version of PHP i. e. php5.6
 ```